Life in winter

 Closing Comments

-Bethel Music’s Back To Life is mostly good.
+Bethel Music’sĀ Back To Life is great.
 They bring us back to the moment that they decided to follow Jesus, remembering what He did for them.
 That is, He freed them from sin and death and gave them newness of life.
 These things glorify God.
-However, it also says that they are worthy, which sounds more like deserving rather than valued.
-Unbelievers will likely interpret similarly, both the good and not-so-great things about this song, though likely not understanding what “born again” means.
+Unbelievers will likely interpret similarly, though likely not understanding what “born again” means.

 Artist Info